retverd/jira-progress-reporter/README.md

 * fork and pull request.

 # limitations
+* Tested with Excel 2010;
+* Tested with JIRA v6.4#64014, v6.3.12#6343 and v6.4#64014;
 * Only xlsx files are expected to be supported;
-* Tested with JIRA v6.4#64014, v6.3.12#6343 and v6.4#64014;
-* Retrieve issues with label:
+* Retrieve issues using jql query:
-    * Only intersection of labels is supported;
-    * All rows will be deleted before population sheet with search results;
-    * Issues with labels are retrieved only from project(s) specified in parameter excel.project.key;
-    * Labels has higher priority than root issues;
     * For issues retrieved by search parent issue and relation will not be shown;
-    * Issues ordered by issueKey ASC;
-* Unfold issues (retrieve all linked issues):
+* Retrieve issues linked to root one:
-    * Only one root issue per sheet is supported;
-    * Root issue should be first;
-    * All rows below root issue will be deleted;
+	* There is no check for duplicates, so issue linked to several issues will be published several times;
     * Links for sub-tasks are not being analyzed;
 * Use Java 7u67+ for Windows to avoid problems with column auto sizing;
 * Time in report is only in hours;